sarahkvburnett/elevenpacked/README.md

 ## CSS

-Styling works with Sass.
+Styling works with SASS/SCSS.
 The main index file is in src/assets/styles/main.scss.
 Import any SCSS code you want in there; it will be processed and optimized.
 The output is in public/assets/styles/main.css.

 ## JS